ProjectDVN/dvn/README.md

 See: https://dvn-docs.readthedocs.io/en/latest/scripting.html

+#### Script-Agnostic Architecture (Important!)

+DVN does not rely on a specific scripting language.

+The built-in .vns script format is only a parser included with the engine, not a core requirement.
+DVN itself only needs scene graph data (SceneEntry objects), meaning:

+You can replace the scripting language entirely.

+You can load scenes from JSON, YAML, Lua, Ink, or any custom format.

+You can generate scenes procedurally at runtime.

+Tools can build scenes directly without parsing text.

+Modders can add new scripting formats without modifying the engine.

+If your custom parser constructs the scene graph correctly, DVN will run it exactly like native scripts.

+This makes DVN fundamentally different from interpreter-driven VN engines:
+DVN is a data-driven runtime, not a language-bound interpreter.

 #### DVN Scripting Is This Simple

 Example taken from an actual VN (The Classroom Where Tomorrow Never Comes) made with Project DVN.